SoftUni-Internal/interactive-content/EN/04-Routing/03-React-Router.md

 </Switch>
 ```

-In this example, if we do not use **switch**, we will have the about page rendered twice.
+In this example, if we do not use **Switch**, we will have the about page rendered twice.

+## Navigating with Link

 **Link** is a component that replaces the `<a>` tag and automatically prevents the **page reload**.